 In order to utilize medical data, companies must address how to abide by the APPI’s restrictions on sharing such data with third parties.
 There are several ways to disclose personal data to third parties without obtaining the prior consent of the subjects thereof.

+II.
 The “Public Hygiene” Exception

 Companies can disclose personal data to third parties without obtaining the data subjects’ prior consents in cases where there is a special need to enhance public hygiene, or to promote fostering healthy children, in both cases where it is also difficult to obtain a data subject’s consent (the “Public Hygiene Exception”).